-- Forgiveness improves our health: When we dwell on grudges, our blood pressure and heart rate spike—signs of stress which damage the body; when we forgive, our stress levels drop, and people who are more forgiving are protected from the negative health effects of stress.
+- Forgiveness improves our health: When we dwell on grudges, our blood pressure and heart rate spike — signs of stress which damage the body; when we forgive, our stress levels drop, and more forgiving people are protected from the negative health effects of stress.
 Studies also suggest that holding grudges might compromise our immune system, making us less resistant to illness.

 - Forgiveness sustains relationships: When our friends inevitably hurt or disappoint us, holding a grudge makes us less likely to sacrifice or cooperate with them, which undermines feelings of trust and commitment, driving us further apart.
 Studies suggest that forgiveness can stop this downward spiral and repair our relationship before it dissolves.

-- Forgiveness boosts kindness and connected-ness: People who feel forgiving don’t only feel more positive toward someone who hurt them.
-They are also more likely to want to volunteer and donate money to charity, and they feel more connected to other people in general.
+- Forgiveness boosts kindness and connectedness: People who feel forgiving don’t only feel more positive toward someone who hurt them.
+They’re also more likely to want to volunteer and donate money to charity, and they feel more connected to other people in general.

 According to that research, the above benefits forgiveness is good for us, our relationships, and our communities.